pyOpenSci/python-package-guide/documentation/package-documentation-sphinx.md

 If you are on the fence about myST vs rst, you might find that *myST* is easier for more people to contribute to.
 ```

+### How to host your Python package documentation

+We suggest that you setup a website to host your documentation.
+There are two
+ways to do quickly create a documentation website:

+1. You can host your documentation yourself using [GitHub Pages](https://pages.github.com/) or another online hosting service.
+2. You can host your documentation using [Read the Docs](https://readthedocs.org/).

+If you don't want to maintain a documentation website for your Python package,
+we suggest using Read the Docs.
+Read the Docs allows you to:

+* quickly launch a website using the documentation found in your GitHub repository.
+* track versions of your documentation as you release updates